Securing ejabberd

 ---|---|

-5222 | Standard port for Jabber/XMPP client connections, plain or STARTTLS. |
+5222 | Jabber/XMPP client connections, plain or STARTTLS |

-5223 | Standard port for Jabber client connections using the old SSL method. |
+5223 | Jabber client connections using the old SSL method |

-5269 | Standard port for Jabber/XMPP server connections. |
+5269 | Jabber/XMPP incoming server connections |

-4369 | EPMD (see epmd) listens for Erlang node name requests. |
+4369 | EPMD (see epmd) listens for Erlang node name requests |

-port range | Used for connections between Erlang nodes.
-This range is configurable (see epmd). |
+random port range | Used by epmd for connections between Erlang nodes, configure with inet_dist_listen_min and inet_dist_listen_max |

 epmd (Erlang Port Mapper Daemon)